-The first steps to being a confident consumer are to have a clear understanding of your rights and to know the remedies that are available to you when things go wrong.
+The first step to being a confident consumer is to have a clear understanding of your rights.

 Do you still need help?

 * Please note that Trading Standards does not provide consumer advice or dispute resolution services.

 - cost of living scams